-The results in Table 3.2 show that for five consecutive years the AQO has been met within the remaining AQMA and for three years the data has been below 36μg/m3 which is a 10% reduction of the 40μg/m3 AQO.
-However, due to the prevalence of Covid -19 in the UK, National lockdowns and an increase in working from home the amount of vehicles on the road has reduced.
-Therefore, the 2020 should be regarded as an anomaly and will not be used to make decisions or changes to the current monitoring sites.
+The results in Table 3.2 show that for six consecutive years the AQO has been met within the remaining AQMA and for four years the data has been below 36μg/m3 which is a 10% reduction of the 40μg/m3 AQO.
+However, due to national and regional lockdowns and an increase in working from home, the amount of vehicles on the road has reduced.
+Therefore, the 2020 data should be regarded as an anomaly.

-BBC will continue to monitor NO2 levels in this area and work alongside Highways England to improve air quality levels.
+BBC will continue to monitor NO2 levels in this area and work alongside National Highways to improve air quality levels.
 Please view Section 2.4 of this report on an Update on the Air Quality Action Plan for this AQMA.